 “I can’t do it.
 I can’t do this.
 This commute.
 She’s crying.
 I can’t listen to this anymore.
 This isn’t going to work.”

 And as her shrieks pick up from the back seat, I find myself starting to cry.
 My daughter and I are having a meltdown.
 Together, in this small car, in traffic, we are collectively losing it.
+And my poor husband, on his own commute to work, is listening to two blubbering ladies blubber on.

 He asks what he can do to help (nothing).
 He sympathizes.
 He assures us things will be ok.